MMHoogesteger/huygens_multidimensional/README.md

 ## Description

-This repo contains all software used in the amster thesis of the author:
+This repo contains all software used in the master thesis of the author:
 "Huygens' Synchronization with Multivariable Coupling"

 An overview of what can be found in this repo is also given in Appendix C of this thesis.